-A Beginner's Guide to npm — the Node Package Manager — SitePoint
+A Beginner’s Guide to npm, the Node Package Manager — SitePoint

 npm i in the project root and npm will resolve and fetch all of the necessary packages for you to run the app.
 We’ll look at this in more detail later.

-Before finishing this section, let’s quickly check Underscore is working.
+Before finishing this section, let’s quickly check that Underscore is working.
 Create a file called

 test.js in the project root and add the following:

-const _ = require('underscore');
+const _ = require("underscore");

 console.log(_.range(5));